timovp/elevator-tracker/README.md

-Absolutely!
-Here’s a **drop-in README** with some tasteful emojis sprinkled in—keeping all your content intact while making it a bit more fun and scannable.

----

 # 🛗 Elevator Tracker

 Fast, tap-friendly **FastAPI + HTMX** web app to log which **elevator (A–F by default)** was used between floors **(0–22 by default)**—designed for phone and quick one-tap entry.